This is a named option in the Curriculum and Instruction M.S.

 If the recommendation is favorable, the UW Graduate School will make a final decision on your application.
-At this time official transcripts would need to be submitted.
+Official transcripts and a background check must be submitted prior to final admission.

-PLEASE REMEMBER THAT THE FIRST APPLICANT REVIEW APPLIES TO APPLICATIONS RECEIVED BY OCTOBER 15.
+PLEASE REMEMBER THAT EARLY APPLICANT REVIEW APPLIES TO APPLICATIONS RECEIVED BY December 1

-We will review applications after October 15 as space allows.
+We will review applications after December 1 until June 1 as space allows.

 Graduate School Resources